Our recycling centres are still open during current restrictions, but please think about whether your journey is essential.

 - No vans are allowed at Craigmillar

-- Trailers and vans are allowed at specific time slots, with other criteria, from 22 June
+- Trailers and vans are allowed at specific time slots, with other criteria, as specified below.

 Vehicles not allowed into recycling centre